esxjs/esx/readme.md

 This should only be used in production when:

 * It has been verified to yield significant enough performance gains
-* It has been thoroughly verrified against your current implementation
+* It has been thoroughly verified against your current implementation

 `esx` needs use cases and battle testing.
 All issues are very welcome, PR's are extremely welcome and Collaborators are exceptionally, extraordinarily, exceedingly welcome.